nut245/flashcards-program/FlashcardsV3/README.md

 ## Installation

 There are no external dependancies other than the latest version of Python.
-Inherently, the Python files within their respective libraries and modules are required.
+Inherently, the program requires the Python files within their respective libraries and modules.
 Auxiliary files, apart from main file, will not run as they are missing the validation to check whether it was the __main__ file.

 ## Configuration